webnovel

 'I really should have put you into Gryffindor when I had the chance.
 You and Godric would have hit it off like a goblin and a vault full of gold,' the hat lamented in Harry's mind as the latter walked up and down the corridor in front of a tapestry of a man trying to teach trolls to dance.

 "I don't know," Harry said out loud.
-"I think that I proved my hard-work with the preparations I took for this particular bravery.
-Similarly the attempt shows my ambition."
+"I think that I proved my hard work with the preparations I took for this particular bravery.
+Similarly, the attempt shows my ambition."

 'And your greed,' the hat added.
 'No amount of gold is going to help you if you're killed by whatever dark and powerful artefact you told me might be present in the room.'

 "They can bury me with it, it'll be more gold for the next life," Harry bit out as a door materialised in the section of the wall he'd been pacing in front of.
-Breathing in deeply he reached for the door-handle, only to stop and hover his hand over it as he reconsidered one last time.
+Breathing in deeply he reached for the door handle, only to stop and hover his hand over it as he reconsidered one last time.

-Since he didn't want to give up the access to the gold and other potentially valuable materials this was the order that things had to be done in.
+Since he didn't want to give up access to the gold and other potentially valuable materials this was the order that things had to be done in.

 "Anyway, if there is a powerful dark magical artefact in there, better to check so that I can tell someone, no?"
 Harry asked.